-This article is a long overdue update to one of my vintage articles on the differences and similarities between Arabica and Robusta coffee.
+This very necessary Arabica vs Robusta coffee article is a long overdue update to one of my vintage articles on the differences and similarities between Arabica and Robusta coffee.
 Since it was first published in 2009 (!), a lot has happened, especially in the Robusta field.

-In addition, coffee fans today know much more about Robusta’s raison d’être and how this type of coffee differs from Arabica.
-If that doesn’t yet include you, keep reading to find out all about Robusta vs Arabica coffee.
+Plus, coffee fans today know much more about Robusta’s purpose, and how this type of coffee differs from Arabica.
+If that doesn’t yet include you, don’t worry, keep reading to find out all about Robusta vs Arabica coffee.

 Table of Contents

 There’s the Coffea Arabica plant and the Coffea Canephora plant.
-Both grow with different requirements in different places.
-Therefore, they produce different fruits.
-So, if we close our eyes, we’re talking about the difference between sour and sweet cherries.
+Both grow with different requirements in different places and as a result, produce different fruits.
+So if we close our eyes, we’re talking about the difference between sour and sweet cherries.

 Canephora is the botanical name for the type of coffee we know as Robusta.
-However, let’s not forget that there are also species, such as Liberica and Excelsa, as well as more than a hundred other varieties, few of which play a significant role in the global coffee trade.
+But let’s not forget that there are also species, like Liberica and Excelsa, and more than a hundred other varieties, a few of which play a significant role in the global coffee trade.

 Also, because botanical science is always very complicated, the two main species, Canephora and Arabica, branch out into subcategories.
-Perhaps you have heard of some of these illustrious names, like “Bourbon” or “Cattura.”
+Maybe you’ve heard of some of these illustrious names, like “Bourbon” or “Cattura.”
 Arabica alone has about 70 varieties, each with very different characteristics.

-It’s based on both a promise of quality and a luxury image that have arisen due to the demands of cultivating the Coffea Arabica plant — and from its myth.
+It’s based on both a promise of quality and a luxury image that came about from the demands of cultivating the Coffea Arabica plant — and from its myth.

 For the Arabica coffee cherry to ripen, it must be neither too hot nor too cold.
-Meanwhile, climatic capriciousness is on the rise, which is why the perfect, constant “coffee weather” for a bountiful harvest is becoming increasingly rare and can only be found in certain places.
+Meanwhile, climatic inconsistencies are on the rise, which is why the perfect, constant “coffee weather” for a bountiful harvest has become increasingly rare and can only be found in certain places.

 Humidity must also be very high.
 This, too, is only found in certain regions of the world.
-Therefore, deserts, the Rhineland-Palatinate or the North Sea coast all fall completely flat in cultivating Arabica.
+So deserts, for example, aren’t ideal for cultivating Arabica.

 Direct sunlight is taboo.
 Most Arabica trees want to grow peacefully in the shade, but shade on the mountain isn’t easy to find.
-In addition, the intensity of the sun increases with altitude, so again, the potential harvest drops considerably.
+Plus, the intensity of the sun increases with altitude, so again, the potential harvest drops big time.